posit-dev/rsconnect-python/README.md

 ```

 When using `rsconnect deploy api`, `rsconnect deploy fastapi`, `rsconnect deploy dash`,
-`rsconnect deploy streamlit`, or `rsconnect deploy bokeh`, the title is derived from the directory
+`rsconnect deploy streamlit`, `rsconnect deploy bokeh`, or `rsconnect deploy gradio`,
-containing the API or application.
+the title is derived from the directory containing the API or application.

 When using `rsconnect deploy manifest`, the title is derived from the primary
 filename referenced in the manifest.